openimis/openimis-be-core_py/README.md

 def bind_signals():
-    signal_mutation_module["claim"].connect(on_claim_mutation)
+    signal_mutation_module_validate["claim"].connect(on_claim_mutation)
 ```

-If the callback raises and exception, the mutation is marked as failed, with a generic error message.
+If the callback raises an exception, the mutation is marked as failed,
+with a generic error message.

 If the callback returns an array of error message:
 ```
 [{'message': 'message to the user', 'code': 'optional error code', 'detail': 'optional error detail'}]